Meru National Park

 Wildlife and Birdlife of Meru

 Meru is home to a wide variety of wildlife species, both large and small.
-Sightings of elephants, lions, cheetahs, leopards, and buffaloes are common, while the white rhino and black rhino thrive in the secure rhino sanctuary within the park.
+Sightings of elephants, lions, cheetahs, leopards, and buffalo are common, while the white rhino and black rhino thrive in the secure rhino sanctuary within the park.

 For birders, Meru is a paradise.
 With over 400 recorded bird species, it features everything from Pel’s fishing owl, vulturine guineafowl, African finfoot, to a wide range of kingfishers, bee-eaters, and waterbirds that thrive along the Tana and Ura rivers.